craftr-build/craftr-build-4.x/README.md

 ### Installation

-Make sure you have at least [Python 3.6](https://www.python.org/downloads/release/python-363/) installed on your system, then follow these steps:
+Craftr is compatible with Python 3.4 and newer, though we recommend 3.6 or newer.
+You can install the latest version of Python from the Python.org [downloads page](https://www.python.org/downloads/).
+Once you have Python installed on your system, follow these steps:

     # Install Node.py (https://nodepy.org)
     pip3.6 install --user git+https://github.com/nodepy/nodepy.git@develop